-This means that, if you belong to a religious minority in your home country (be it because of your unusual personal views on one or more religions, or because of your membership in a small or little-known religious sect), you should not hesitate to seek protection in the U.S. for the persecution you may suffer or have suffered on account of the fact that your beliefs were not recognized by others in your home society.
+This means that, if you belong to a religious minority in your home country (be it because of your unusual personal views on one or more religions, or because of your membership in a small or little-known religious sect), you should not hesitate to seek protection in the U.S. for the persecution you might suffer or have already suffered on account of the fact that your beliefs were not recognized by others in your home society.
 On the contrary, it is often for people in your position that religious asylum and refugee protections tend to be especially appropriate.

 This does not mean, however, that sticking the label "religious" to just any set of beliefs or practices whatsoever would be acceptable.
 Rather, what the U.S. government recognizes as a religion will be determined on a case-by-case basis.
-So, if the religion you intend to base your asylum or refugee claim upon is not well-known, it would probably be a good idea to try to highlight parallels between your beliefs or practices (or those of your persecutors) and those of more "established" religions.
+So, if the religion you intend to base your asylum or refugee claim upon is not well known, it would probably be a good idea to try to highlight parallels between your beliefs or practices (or those of your persecutors) and those of more "established" religions.

-(Note: Sometimes religious identity overlaps with national and other group identities.
-In such cases, asylum or refugee status applicants may base their claim on more than one ground.)
+Note: Sometimes religious identity overlaps with national and other group identities.
+In such cases, asylum or refugee status applicants may base their claim on more than one ground.

-For purposes of U.S. asylum or refugee status, the word "persecution" generally refers to serious threats or inflictions of physical, psychological, or economic harm by one's own government (or by groups whom one's government is either unwilling or unable to control).
+For purposes of U.S. asylum or refugee status, the word "persecution" generally refers to serious threats or inflictions of physical, psychological, or economic harm by one's own government or by groups whom one's government is either unwilling or unable to control.

 At the same time, laws that have a neutral or otherwise legitimate purpose but happen to be more harmful to particular religious groups might not be considered persecution (unless they are enforced unequally).
 For example, a public health law prohibiting all possession of a mind-altering substance that one religious group uses in its rituals would probably not provide a basis for asylum or refugee status.
 By contrast, a law compelling military service without exemptions for conscientious objectors might well qualify.

-To obtain U.S. asylum or refugee protection, it is not enough to prove that you have or lack (or that you are perceived to have or lack) a particular religion, and that you have been or may be persecuted in your home country.
+To obtain U.S. asylum or refugee protection, it is not enough to prove that you have or lack (or that you are perceived to have or lack) a particular religion, and that you have been or might be persecuted in your home country.
 Rather, you must make clear that your actual or perceived lack of religion is the main reason (or one of the main reasons) for your persecution.